AmitPress/shajgoj-data/readme.md

 > In this project I have collected a huge amount of data from shajgoj and preprocessed it to be machine consumable.

-Here in this project we are concerned with scraping the prices for the products and compare the price discounts.
+Here in this project we are concerned with scraping the prices for the products and compare the price discounts. *133851 cleaned records altogether*

+#### Technologies Used:
+- Selenium
+- Playwright
+- BeautifulSoup

 #### Folder Structure
 ```sh